-Of this group, up to 280 may have the opportunity to resettle in the United States and 138 are on a pathway to Canada through Operation Not Forgotten.
-This leaves just on 1000 refugees and asylum seekers with no current solution.
+Of this group, up to 250 may have the opportunity to resettle in the United States and 146 are on a pathway to Canada through Operation Not Forgotten.
+This leaves around 1000 refugees and asylum seekers with no current solution.
 New Zealand’s long-standing offer to resettle 150 refugees a year is still yet to be taken up by the Australian Government.
 Having already lost eight years of their lives, the refugees caught up in this policy desperately need safety and security.

 The case for supporting Operation Not Forgotten is explained in two short videos:

 - Myo Win, a Rohingya refugee who has spent eight years on Nauru, explains what it means to him to be sponsored to Canada and how much he is looking forward to be reunited with his wife and children who are currently stuck in very difficult circumstances in Myanmar.